Magical Heart-Shaped Islands and Lakes From Around the World

 Galesnjak Island – Croatia

 Also referred to as “Lover’s Island” and “the Island of Love,” Galesnjak Island’s shape was first discovered in the 19th century by one of Napoleon’s cartographers.
 Its isolated location in the Pasman channel of the Adriatic offers privacy and silence for those seeking relaxation and romance.
-Since the island is privately owned and uninhabited, there are no amenities or man-made structures.
+Since the heart-shaped island is privately owned and uninhabited, there are no amenities or man-made structures.
 The island only consists of wild plants and trees making for a true getaway for those who truly want to feel like part of nature.
+Check out these beaches with the clearest water in the world.

 Lake Ouler – Wicklow, Ireland